A Case Study From Capstone

 The challenge our client faced was a lack of credit, which made the matter a COD transaction.
 Because the transaction size was in the six-figure range, the client would have had to forgo the opportunity entirely, were it not for access to capital.
-Prior to receiving the order, the client applied for a funding facility with Capstone Business Funding, LLC.
+Prior to receiving the order, the client applied for a funding facility with Capstone Capital Group, LLC.
 When the order was received, the client was entered in our system and we began assisting them immediately.

 Long lead-time was another client concern.
 The order was placed in early November with a late January installation date.
 The COD terms required a significant sum of money to be tied up for about 90 days if the terms were kept at COD.
 Capstone entered negotiations with the custom shade manufacturer with the client’s participation and arranged for credit and payment terms that were acceptable to all parties.
 In the middle of January, the shades shipped to an authorized installer’s warehouse as part of the transaction negotiated by Capstone.
 Following a few pre-installation meeting with managers of the physical plant, the shades were delivered to the site.
 The old shades were demolished and remove and the new shades were installed.